Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

+The condition for the robot to not slide is the friction force being no larger than the friction coefficient, $\mu$, times the normal force, i.e.

-This equation of motion we derived can be extended to handle more general cases.
-Adding a summation to all terms related to the point mass allows it to deal with multiple point masses.
+The derived equation of motion can be extended to handle more general cases.
+Adding a summation over all terms related to the point mass extends the formulation to multiple point masses

 where $m_q$ is the mass of $q$th point mass, $\vec{r}\,'_q$ is the position of $q$th point mass in $B$, and $\vec{u}_q$ is the vector from the contact point to $q$th point mass.
-Furthermore, by distributing extra point masses fixed to the shell or other point masses, (\ref{eqn:generalmotion}) can also deal with cases involving non-symmetrical mass distribution of shell or general solid bodies moving inside the robot.
+Furthermore, by distributing extra point masses fixed to the shell or other point masses, (\ref{eqn:generalmotion}) can also handle cases involving non-symmetrical mass distribution of the shell or general solid bodies moving inside the robot.

-The result we obtained is equivalent to what is proposed in \cite{putkaradze2018dynamics}, but the derivation is more straight forward and has clearer physical meaning.
+The result we obtained is equivalent to that proposed in \cite{putkaradze2018dynamics}, but the derivation is more straightforward and provides clearer physical insights.